In this article

 We have been attacked on our most problematic spot, because there are threats out there we cannot escape from… what weaknesses should we take care of most thoroughly to protect the project?

-You may be interested
+You might be interested

 Extra key features to consider